 - Justification of the need for cloud credits in the context of other computational resources available for the project.

-A total of $300K Azure cloud credits are available to be allocated under this program.
-The allocated credits expire on June 30, 2020.
+At least $100K Azure cloud credits are available to be allocated under this program.
+The allocated credits expire on June 30, 2021.
 Online training resources are available at https://docs.microsoft.com/en-us/learn/ and https://github.com/Microsoft/computerscience.